High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins

-To address this limitation, we employ time multiplexing, a technique that effectively increases the number of readouts by performing repeated measurements at regular intervals during the reservoir's evolution \cite{fujii2017harnessing}, as illustrated in Fig.~\ref{fig:2}(c).
-When input encoding and evolution are decoupled in QRC, time multiplexing can be viewed as a form of temporal tomography, where fixed observables are measured and information about other components is continuously mapped onto them through evolution \cite{yang2020complete, chantasri2020quantum, ghosh2020reconstructing}.
-In our implementation, we utilize the free induction decay signal, a natural manifestation of time multiplexing in quantum systems, to capture temporal information, with experimental results showing significant performance improvement.
+To address this limitation, we employ time multiplexing, a technique that effectively increases the number of readouts by measuring fixed observables at different times $\{t_i\}$ during the reservoir's evolution \cite{fujii2017harnessing}, as illustrated in Fig.~\ref{fig:2}(c).
+By accessing the Heisenberg-evolved observables $\{O(t_i)\}$, this scheme provides more independent information about the reservoir state than a single-time measurement can offer, thereby raising the upper bound on the achievable performance \cite{supp}.
+In our implementation, we utilize the free induction decay (FID) signal, a natural time-multiplexed readout in quantum systems, with experimental results showing significant performance improvements.

-\emph{High-accuracy temporal prediction.}---To demonstrate the performance of our approach, we perform experimental benchmarks on a nuclear magnetic resonance (NMR) quantum platform.
+\emph{High-accuracy temporal prediction}---To demonstrate the performance of our approach, we perform experimental benchmarks on a nuclear magnetic resonance (NMR) quantum platform.
 The initial task we consider is the nonlinear autoregressive moving average (NARMA) simulation, a widely adopted benchmark for temporal processing capabilities \cite{hochreiter1997long, atiya2000new}.
 In accordance with previous work \cite{fujii2017harnessing,suzuki2022natural, yasuda2023quantum, monzani2024leveraging}, the input sequence is constructed as a superposition of sine waves, while the target sequence is generated by specific recurrent dynamics, for example: